 Brett Godfrey, Tasmanian Walking Company co-owner and respected tourism leader.

-In the central beating heart of Australia, the amazing, atmospheric Uluru and Kata Tjuta are icons known the world over – and the breaking news of this particular desert journey certainly made my heart skip a beat!
-To me, this prospect of this walk is actually beyond amazing.
+In the beating central heart of Australia, the amazing, atmospheric Uluru and Kata Tjuta are icons known the world over – and the breaking news of this particular desert journey certainly made my heart skip more than a beat!

 I've visited both places in the past as a travel writer, staying in all kinds of accommodation including basic camping, great resorts and the luxurious Longitude 131˙, close to Uluru but still all outside the Uluru-Kata Tjuta National Park itself.

-Feeling rather puzzled (there were female tourists ahead of me climbing in white stilettoes for heaven's sake, an incongruous sight indelibly etched on my mind), I left my fellow climbers and started to walk around the base of Uluru on my own.
+Feeling rather puzzled (there were female tourists returning from the ascent in white stilettoes for heaven's sake), I left my fellow climbers and started to walk around the base of Uluru on my own.
 How magical was that?
 I was aware of Uluru's extraordinary energy but able to experience the perimeter's more gentle vibes – and I had no wish at all to stand on top.

-So now, reflecting on past visits, I really 'get' the importance of this new announcement, a walk connecting Uluru and Kata Tjuta and with the opportunity to stay within this World-Heritage listed national park.
-It's mind-blowing and sensational.
-I didn't think it could happen and congratulations to everyone involved – it's blown my bucket list wide open, shooting to number one overnight.
+So now, reflecting on past visits, I 'get' the importance of this new announcement, a walk connecting Uluru and Kata Tjuta and with the opportunity to stay within a World-Heritage listed national park.

 About the Uluru-Kata Tjuta Signature Walk